English as a Second Language Writing Grammar Communication Podcasts Audio Stories and More!

 to Indicate Future Time

 The ESL HELP!
 Desk would like to remind you to share your questions and comments about English with us.
-We love to hear your suggestions about future podcasts.

 This week we are going to take a trip into the world of grammar.
 We are going to discuss an area of confusion for many: The use of the present continuous (also known as present progressive) tense to indicate future time.